Jul19Thu, 07/19/2018 - 15:00 to 16:00

-Join BRANY (Biomedical Research Alliance of New York), the creator of Protocol Builder for a free advanced webinar/live demo of this novel protocol development tool.
-Designed to help you and your colleagues get the most out of Protocol Builder, this session will focus on advanced Protocol Builder features, including References Library import from external sources, advanced collaboration features, and summary of changes.
-The session will run around 45 minutes and will end with an open question and answer session.
+Join BRANY (Biomedical Research Alliance of New York), the creator of Protocol Builder for a free introductory webinar/live demo of this novel protocol development tool.
+Designed to help you and your colleagues get more out of Protocol Builder faster, this session will focus on general Protocol Builder use for investigators, research administration and residency programs.

 The CTSI-CN is pleased to continue to offer Research Electronic Data Capture (REDCap) training to the Children's National and GW research communities.
-Please join us for REDCap 101, an intensive, hands-on Database Design course!
+Please join us for REDCap 102, an intensive, hands-on surveys, longitudinal studies and applications course!

 Support care.
 Fund research.
 Improve lives.
 Children’s National takes on some of the most daunting medical research issues to improve children’s lives.
 Our experts develop therapies, find cures, and improve children's health in our community, across the nation, and around the world.
 Click here to learn more and offer your support for Pediatric Research at Children's National.
 Donations contribute to innovative research in a wide range of programs.